I’m Going To Graceland

 Jumping to 1985, Kumalo was introduced to Paul Simon by producer Hendrick Lebone during the sessions that would become Simon’s Graceland album.
-From these sessions came many noteworthy and memorable songs and bass lines, including the infamous Call Me Al. Kumalo than traveled with Simon to New York to finish the sessions.
+From these sessions came many noteworthy and memorable songs and bass lines, including the infamous, Call Me Al. Kumalo than traveled with Simon to New York to finish the sessions.
 After the accompanying tour, he spent years commuting between Soweto and New York City.
 He would later permanently settle in the United States.
 Since meeting Paul, the two have regularly toured together.
-Beside playing with Paul Simon, he has also released several solo records, and continued to perform as a session musician with numerous other artists.
-Artists such as Joan Baez, Cyndi Lauper, Tedeschi Trucks Band, Mickey Hart and Herbie Hancock.
+Besides playing with Paul Simon, he has also released several solo records and continued to perform as a session musician with numerous other artists.
+Artists such as Joan Baez, Cyndi Lauper, Tedeschi Trucks Band, Mickey Hart, and Herbie Hancock.

 Bakithi’s Playing Style

 With a ferocious signature playing style, he seamlessly blends elements several different genres.
 From Motown and jazz to traditional South African music.
 As if the combination of genres wasn’t impressive enough, his technique is on a level of its own.
 His lines will typically include inverted broken arpeggios, quick pentatonic lines, and countermelodies.
 Also using slap bass, dead notes, octave hiccups, double stops, and triplets.
 Naturally, a signature style needs a signature tone, which is why Bakithi uses the Phil Jones Bass Roadcase BG800 Amp.